-In this article we’re going to show you how to perform a clean install of macOS.
+In this article, we’re going to show you how to perform a clean install of macOS.
 There are a number of reasons why you might want to do a clean install:

-You might want to reinstall the operating system in order to correct problems with your Mac – doing a clean install may be a good option if your Mac is running
+You might want to reinstall the operating system in order to correct problems with your Mac – doing a clean install may be a good option if your Mac is running slow or otherwise misbehaving.

 Doing a clean install allows you to clear away old files that you might have been accumulating for years before installing the operating system onto a freshly formatted disk.